Indexing file systems

-Index starts an asynchronous thread that wakes up every second, checks the NTFS journal for changes, and updates the inventory in the database with the changes.
+Index starts an asynchronous thread that checks the USN journal for changes, and updates the inventory in the database.
 If a file is modified, any existing saved hashes for that file are removed.
 When a file creation or modification is detected, the file is indexed to include the file name, file size, file creation time, file modification time, and directory name.

 After initial indexing, Index does not detect changes made to only the attributes of a file, such as creation or modification timestamps.
 If the contents of a file are modified, Index records the new file modification time stamp, but does not update the file creation time stamp.

-After the initial inventory of the filesystem is complete, Index computes and stores the hashes of files in the database.
-The file hashes are not immediately computed when a file is indexed.
+After the initial inventory of the file system is complete, Index computes and stores the hashes of files in the database.
 The Index hashing thread sleeps for the configured rescan interval.
 This interval is one hour by default.
 When the thread wakes up, it calculates hash values for files in the database that do not have hashes.

 The magic number is the first 4 bytes of the file.
-You can use the magic number to identify the file type.
+You can use the magic number to identify for many types of files.
 Magic numbers are recorded during the hashing pass for files that do not have a magic number entry.

 - Windows Workstation: Windows XP with SP3 and later